sirosfoundation/wwwallet-core/packages/client-core/README.md

 # wwWallet client-core

 This package aims to implement OAuth 2.0 family protocols at client level.
-It exposes the logic behind the protocols to apply the required security rules for a safe interaction with the authorization server in a federated point of view or an issuer (resp. verifier) within decentralized identity infrastructures.
+It exposes the logic behind the protocols to apply the required security rules for a safe interaction with an authorization server in a federated point of view or an issuer (resp. verifier) within decentralized identity infrastructures.

 ## Installation